xinwenfu/VChat_Brute_Force/README.md

     ```
     !mona rop -m vchat.exe,<filename> -n

-    # e.g. !mona rop -m vchat.exe,ntdll.dll -n
+    # e.g. !mona rop -m vchat.exe,combase.dll -n
     ```
     * It may take a few tries to get a working chain.

-    We selected the combination of `vchat.exe` and `ntdll.dll` and got the following ROP chain.
+    We selected the combination of `vchat.exe` and `combase.dll` and got the following ROP chain.
     ```
         #[---INFO:gadgets_to_set_esi:---]
         0x771e7a5a,  # POP EAX # RETN [ntdll.dll] ** REBASED ** ASLR